kianhsrah/Spotifying-the-Map/readme.md

 ## Usage

-To use Spotting the Map, simply navigate to the website and start exploring the map.
+To use Spotifying the Map, simply navigate to the website and start exploring the map.
 Zoom into locations of interest, drop pins, leave messages, and attach Spotify songs to share your experiences with others.

 ## Contributing

-If you'd like to contribute to Spotting the Map, please fork the repository and submit a pull request with your proposed changes.
+If you'd like to contribute to Spotifying the Map, please fork the repository and submit a pull request with your proposed changes.

 ## License